Worth 4 dot test: Method of assessment

 Then, ask the patient what they see.
-They should respond with "I see … number of lights" provided they have understood what you have asked them.
+They should respond with "I see … number of lights" provided they have understood what one has asked them.

-Ask them to describe the lights to you.
-You must ask about the colour of the lights.
+Ask them to describe the lights and ask about the colour of the lights.
 If they see five lights, ask whether the green dots are higher or lower than the red dots.
-Ask about the positioning of the dots, for example are the red dots to the left or the right of the green dots.
+Ask about the positioning of the dots: for example, are the red dots to the left or the right of the green dots.
 Also ask if the dots are flashing on and off or switching between red and green.

-This series of questions is essential in order to ensure you correctly record exactly what the patient is seeing, so that the clinician can interpret the patient's results and then make an accurate diagnosis.
+This series of questions is essential in order to ensure that one correctly records exactly what the patient is seeing, so that the clinician can interpret the patient's results and then make an accurate diagnosis.